DIAZEPAM- diazepam injection, solution

 Diazepam Injection, USP is a sterile, nonpyrogenic solution intended for intramuscular or intravenous administration.
 Each milliliter (mL) contains 5 mg diazepam; 40% propylene glycol; 10% alcohol; 5% sodium benzoate and benzoic acid added as buffers; and 1.5% benzyl alcohol added as a preservative. pH 6.6 (6.2 to 6.9).
 Note: Solution may appear colorless to light yellow.

 Diazepam is a benzodiazepine derivative chemically designated as 7-chloro-1,3-dihydro-1-methyl-5-phenyl-2H-1,4-benzodiazepin-2-one.
-It is a colorless crystalline compound, insoluble in water, with the following molecular structure:
+It is a colorless crystalline compound, insoluble in water, with a molecular weight of 284.74 and with the following molecular structure:

 In animals, diazepam appears to act on parts of the limbic system, the thalamus and hypothalamus, and induces calming effects.
 Diazepam, unlike chlorpromazine and reserpine, has no demonstrable peripheral autonomic blocking action, nor does it produce extrapyramidal side effects; however, animals treated with diazepam do have a transient ataxia at higher doses.
 Diazepam was found to have transient cardiovascular depressor effects in dogs.
 Long-term experiments in rats revealed no disturbances of endocrine function.
 Injections into animals have produced localized irritation of tissue surrounding injection sites and some thickening of veins after intravenous use.